Skip to main content

 Probate Administration

-Probate is the state supervised legal process by which a deceased person’s assets are managed and distributed.
-Florida has several types of Wills and Probate proceedings, depending on the nature of the estate.
+Probate is the Court supervised legal process by which a deceased person’s assets and debts are managed and distributed.
+Florida has several types of Probate Administration proceedings, depending on the nature of the estate.

 -If a deceased person (“decedent”) had a Last Will and Testament, this is referred to as a Testate Estate.
 The will must be filed with the Probate Court.